dsummersl/nvim-sluice/README.md

 - Define gutters on both the left and right sides of the screen.
 - Configure the symbols and width of each gutter.
 - Whitelist or blacklist specific highlight groups to fine-tune what is displayed in the gutters.
-- Create dedicated gutters for specific plugins like gitsigns or LSP messages.
+- Create dedicated gutters for specific integrations like gitsigns or LSP messages.

 These features provide greater flexibility in how you view and interact with different signs and messages within Neovim.